RayhaanSheeraj/Sprint-4-CSP-Project-Frontend---Neil-Rayhaan-Hithin-Nikith-Zaid-Pradyun/navigation/Striver/striver-about.md

     <a href="/Sprint-4-CSP-Project-Frontend---Neil-Rayhaan-Hithin-Nikith-Zaid-Pradyun/Striver/striver-achievements" class="sidebar-btn">⭐️ Achievements</a>
     <a href="/Sprint-4-CSP-Project-Frontend---Neil-Rayhaan-Hithin-Nikith-Zaid-Pradyun/Striver/striver-challenges" class="sidebar-btn">📉 Challenges</a>
     <a href="/Sprint-4-CSP-Project-Frontend---Neil-Rayhaan-Hithin-Nikith-Zaid-Pradyun/Striver/striver-ai" class="sidebar-btn">🤖 AI</a>
-    <a href="/Sprint-4-CSP-Project-Frontend---Neil-Rayhaan-Hithin-Nikith-Zaid-Pradyun/Striver/striver-about" class="sidebar-btn active">❓ About</a>
+    <a href="/Sprint-4-CSP-Project-Frontend---Neil-Rayhaan-Hithin-Nikith-Zaid-Pradyun/Striver/striver-about" class="sidebar-btn">❓ About</a>
     <a href="/Sprint-4-CSP-Project-Frontend---Neil-Rayhaan-Hithin-Nikith-Zaid-Pradyun/Striver/striver-terms" class="sidebar-btn">📄 Terms</a>
+    <a href="/Sprint-4-CSP-Project-Frontend---Neil-Rayhaan-Hithin-Nikith-Zaid-Pradyun/Striver/striver-profile" class="sidebar-btn bottom-btn">👤 Profile</a>
 </div>

 <style>